Homemade Eggnog Ice Cream

 - 1 can (10 ounce) sweetened condensed milk

-- Whipped cream for garnish
+- Whipped cream, for garnish

-- Nutmeg for garnish
+- Ground nutmeg, for garnish

 - In a large bowl, combine eggnog, heavy cream, condensed milk, and vanilla until incorporated.